yupswing/akifox-asynchttp/README.md

 		// --------------------------------------------------------------------------------------------------

-		// This is a basic POST example with no handler and no content
+		// This is a basic GET example with no handler and no content
-		// not very useful since there is no handler to get the response but it works getting a status 200
+		// not very useful, since there is no handler to get the response, but it works getting a status 200
 		// (if the connection is available, otherwise status 0) var url = "http://www.google.com";
 		var request = new AsyncHttpRequest(